 At this point, you have completed your marathon goal – and celebrated it.
 Maybe you want to take a break from running now and do something else like spending more time with family, friends and enjoy some social activities or non-athletic hobbies etc. and of course, you can do that.
-But this 5 Best informative ways to Recover Post Marathon is about getting you recover from the big challenge – as you completed – probably in the best way you could do.
+But these 5 Best informative ways to Recover Post Marathon is about getting you to recover from the big challenge – as you completed – probably in the best way you could do.

 After a short time, however, when the initial euphoria wears off, you will probably ask yourself the question, “What now?”
 You have completed a great goal with months of preparation and hard work.
 So, the determining factor in how fast you will recover is maybe not merely your body’s recovery but rather your mind’s recovery.

 Maybe we are not ready to run another marathon until we have forgotten the last one.
-Some people get depressed and frustrated, because the progress up to the marathon race has been scheduled, followed and meant a lot in many months.
+Some people get depressed and frustrated because the progress up to the marathon race has been scheduled, followed and meant a lot in many months.

 We have developed habits and daily routines and suddenly we stand there and missing something?
 Therefore, let’s go through some ways to improve your recovery process after running the marathon race.